 Solution: Go for roasted veggies or protein shakes

 Summer vacation means lots of delicious and tasty treats available everywhere—and LOTS of vacation temptations.
 Whether you like to indulge in french fries, ice cream, churros or funnel cake, there’s probably a better alternative for your diet.
 To satisfy your savory cravings, choose a smarter option such as zucchini fries, kale chips, baked avocado fries or whole grain pita chips.
 If you want something sweet and refreshing on vacation, go for a high-protein smoothie or shake to fill you up and provide you a nutrient-dense frozen treat.
-Check out the transportable and tasty shakes from South Beach Diet! >

 7. Temptation: Big BBQs and cookouts